Menu

 declaration

-Declarations (submitted to customs, etc., usually referred to as dekla)
+Declaration form (submitted to customs, usually referred to as Dekra)

 deep tank

-Deep tanks (a watertight parcels provided in the ship hold for liquid cargo, etc.)
+Deep tank (a watertight compartment provided in the ship hold to carry liquid cargo, etc.)

 deformation